 Failing to cooperate with an investigation is a violation of the law.
 The Medical Commission can discipline a physician or physician assistant for not responding.

 You likely be asked to sign a release to waive your right to confidentiality so that your complaint can be investigated.
 Additional information may be asked of you, either by letter or interview during the investigation.
 You may be required to testify if a formal hearing is necessary.

 Contact the physician or physician assistant or your insurance company.
 The Department and boards and commissions do not investigate billing disputes unless fraud appears to be involved.

-Approval of the routine applications (those with no derogatory information) can take approximately three to five business days for approval in the office by Commission staff.
 Those applications with minor derogatory information (considered non-routine) can be reviewed by the licensing manager or medical consultant.
 Those applications with serious issues or current/prior disciplinary action must be reviewed by a panel of commissioners.
 Please note: if grounds for denial exist, any application the Commission receives may not be withdrawn.

 You can download your application from our Application and Forms page.

 The Department of Health accepts personal checks, cashier’s checks, or money orders.
 All checks and money orders need payment in U.S. funds.
 At this time, the Department cannot accept payment by credit or debit card.
 You can mail the payment to:Department of Health